 Selective amplification of target nucleic acid from the specimen is achieved in cobas[®] Cdiff by the use of AmpErase (uracil-N-glycosylase) enzyme and deoxyuridine triphosphate (dUTP).
-The AmpErase enzyme recognizes and catalyzes the destruction of DNA strands containing deoxyuridine,19 but not DNA containing deoxyuridine triphosphate in place of thymidine triphosphate as one of the dNTPs in the Master Mix reagent; therefore, only amplicon contain deoxyuridine.
+The AmpErase enzyme recognizes and catalyzes the destruction of DNA strands containing deoxyuridine19, but not DNA containing deoxyuridine.
+Deoxyuridine is not present in naturally occurring DNA, but is always present in amplicon due to the use of deoxyuridine triphosphate in place of thymidine.
 Deoxyuridine renders contaminating amplicon susceptible to destruction by AmpErase enzyme prior to amplification of the target DNA.
 AmpErase enzyme, which is included in the Master Mix reagent, catalyzes the cleavage of deoxyuridine-containing DNA at the deoxyuridine residues by opening the deoxyribose chain at the C1-position.
 When heated in the first thermal cycling step at the alkaline pH of Master Mix, the amplicon DNA chain breaks at the position of the deoxyuridine, thereby rendering the DNA non-amplifiable.
 AmpErase enzyme is inactive at temperatures above 55°C, i.e., throughout the thermal cycling steps, and therefore does not destroy target amplicon. cobas[®] Cdiff has been demonstrated to inactivate at least 1000 copies of deoxyuridine-containing C. difficile amplicon per PCR.